 - Class Action Lawsuit: Lynn E. v.
 Lynch The goal of the lawsuit is to require NH to provide adequate community-based mental health services to people with mental illness.
-Mental Health Class Action Lawsuit Mental Health Class Action Lawsuit
+Mental Health Class Action Lawsuit Settlement Reached in Mental Health Class Action Lawsuit

 - Biannual Report 2012-13